maralihart/MrMilkBobat/README.md

 8. Take the token you copied earlier and click the lock icon in the Replit sidebar.
 This should open the Secrets tab.
 9. Make the key `TOKEN` and paste your token in value and then press `Add new secret`.
 10. Run the bot, it should now be online!
 10. Take whatever code you changed and submit a pull request!
+When you forked it on Replit, it should create a fork in GitHub, so by using the version control tab in the left, you can contribute.

 ## Acknowledgments
 Inspiration from [Tiffany's Pride Bot](https://github.com/tyffical/Pridebot)